Skip to main content

 4. Healthy Fats ∞ Incorporate sources of omega-3 fatty acids, such as fatty fish, walnuts, and chia seeds, which contribute to overall metabolic health and can influence inflammatory pathways linked to aromatase activity.

 The influence of dietary fat on aromatase activity is also noteworthy.
-Adipose tissue, or body fat, is a significant site of aromatase activity, particularly in and men.
+Adipose tissue, or body fat, is a significant site of aromatase activity, particularly in postmenopausal women and men.
 Excess body fat, especially visceral fat, is associated with increased aromatase expression and activity, leading to higher circulating estrogen levels.

 This creates a feedback loop where higher estrogen can promote further fat accumulation, and more fat can produce more estrogen.
 Therefore, managing body composition through a balanced diet and regular physical activity is a foundational strategy for modulating aromatase activity.